severo/data.rednegra.net/_posts/2018-11-11-BolivianRecordsInLACNICRegistry.md

 ---
 layout: post
-title: D011 - Bolivian Internet actors
+title: D011 - Bolivian records in LACNIC registry
 description: Entities registered as Bolivian in LACNIC registry, and the list of their resources (IPv4 and IPv6 prefixes, and ASN)
 date: 2018-11-11 4:00:00 -0400
 ---